zackelia/codebreaker-2019/Task 4/README.md

 [100%] /data/data/com.badguy.terrortime/databases/clientDB.db
 ```

-Now if we log in again, we can succesfully see Natalie's messages!
+Now if we log in again, we can successfully see Natalie's messages!
 She has been talking to two other individuals, Alice and Gittel.
 To determine the relevant information, we have to examine important parts of the conversations about time.

 ```
 Natalie: the spirits will be picked up at 1416